normansolutions/normansolutions.github.io/content/Automating Azure PIM Role Activation with PowerShell.md

 }

 # ----------------------------------------
-# Activate each selected role for 8 hours
+# Activate each selected role for 1 hour
 # ----------------------------------------

 foreach ($r in $selectedRoles) {